-LEAP is a comprehensive integrated scenario-based energy-environment modeling tool.
-Its scenarios account for how energy is consumed, converted and produced in a given energy system under a range of alternative assumptions on population, economic development, technology, price and so on.
-It is notable for its flexibility, transparency and user-friendliness.
-LEAP is primarily an accounting system but users can also build econometric and simulation-based models.
-The user can mix and match these methodologies as required in a given analysis.
+LEAP is a integrated scenario-based energy-environment modeling tool that accounts for how energy is consumed, converted and produced in a given energy system under a range of alternative assumptions.
+LEAP is primarily an accounting system but users can also build econometric, simulation and optimization-based models.
+Users can mix and match these methodologies as required in a given analysis.
 For example, a user might create top-down projections of energy demand in one sector based on a few macroeconomic indicators (price, GDP), while creating a detailed bottom-up forecast based on an end-use analysis in other sectors.
 LEAP supports both final and useful energy demand analyses as well as detailed stock-turnover modeling for transportation and other analyses.
-On the supply side LEAP supports a range of simulation methods for modeling both capacity expansion and plant dispatch.
+On the supply side LEAP supports a range of simulation and optimization methods for modeling both capacity expansion and plant dispatch.
 LEAP includes a built-in Technology and Environmental Database (TED) containing data on the costs, performance and emission factors for over 1000 energy technologies.
 LEAP can be used to calculate the emissions profiles and can also be used to create scenarios of non-energy sector emissions and sinks (e.g. from cement production, land-use change, solid waste, etc.).

 MESSAGE is used to formulate and evaluate alternative energy supply strategies under different user defined and physical constraints.
 Examples include: new investment limits, market penetration rates for new technologies, fuel availability and trade, environmental emissions, etc. MESSAGE is extremely flexible and can also be used to analyze energy/electricity markets and climate change issues.
 It belongs to the same family of models as MARKAL, EFOM and TIMES and relies on a technology rich description of the energy system.
 It chooses the most cost effective arrangement of technologies and energy carrier use to meet the demands for energy service specified.
 Unlike many other optimization models, it does not require purchases of GAMS, nor a commercial solver.
 A free Linear Programming (LP) solver is provided.
 However depending on the problem complexity more powerful LP and Non-Linear Programming (NLP) solvers, such as CPLEX, can be seamlessly used by the software.